Sometimes you look at a photograph and fall off your chair. It looks impossible, is that Photoshop?

 A milky white curtain is the best choice.
 If you hang it between your subject and the light source, you have the same effect you would have with a softbox.

-You can check out this video for more details!
+You can check out this video on how to make a shower curtain softbox for more details!

-In our article, we collected not less than 21 ideas, they are all fun DIY projects to try.
+In our DIY backdrop article, we compiled 21 ideas, they are all fun DIY projects to try.

 We saw the ways you can make your own backdrop, now see what’s going to hold it.